pulp/pulp_installer/roles/pulp/README.md

   Defaults to "{}", which will not install any plugins.
   * Dictionary Key: The pip installable plugin name.
 This is defined in each plugin's* `setup.py`. **Required**.
+  * `version`: Specific release of the plugin to install from PyPI, or upgrade to (regardless of whether `upgrade` is set.)
+If `source_dir` is set, this has no effect.
+Note that if the spceified release of the plugin is incompatible with pulpcore's version, ansible-pulp will fail (and exit the play) when it goes to install or upgrade the plugin.
+Defaults to nothing.
   * `upgrade`: Whether to update/upgrade the plugin to the latest stable release from PyPI.
 Only affects systems where the plugin is already installed.
 If `source_dir` is set, this has no effect and is effectively always `true`.
+Mutually exclusive with `version`.
 Note that if the latest stable release of the plugin is incompatible with pulpcore's version, ansible-pulp will fail (and exit the play) when it goes to upgrade the plugin.
 Defaults to "false".
   * `source_dir`: Optional.
 Absolute path to the plugin source code.
 If present, plugin will be installed from source in editable mode.
   Also accepts a pip VCS URL, to (for example) install the master branch.